 If the ball leaves the field it will be replaced on the field by the referee or an assistant referee.
-There is no stoppage in play.
 If the whole of the ball passes over a touch line the ball is placed on the touch line directly at the point at which the ball left the field.